trueheart78/trueheart78.com/resume.md

 * Migrated the marketing portal codebase to run on both Windows Server 2008 and CentOS.
 * Managed the MySQL database back-end, tuning performance settings and optimizing queries.
-* Introduced full support for the MVC development pattern in a custom framework.
+* Introduced full support for the MVC development pattern in a custom PHP framework.

 #### Internet Application Developer (2007 to 2010)